PART I. GENERAL PROVISIONS RELATING TO OFFENSES AGAINST

 "Premises" includes any building and any real property.

-"Property" means any money, personal property, real property, thing in action, evidence of debt or contract, or article of value of any kind.
+"Property" means any money, personal property, real property, thing in action, evidence of debt or contract, or article of value of any kind, and includes property that is stored in an electronic medium and is retrievable in a perceivable form.
 Commodities of a public utility nature such as gas, electricity, steam, and water constitute property, but the supplying of such a commodity to premises from an outside source by means of wires, pipes, conduits, or other equipment shall be deemed a rendition of a service rather than a sale or delivery of property.

 "Property of another" means property which any person, other than the defendant, has possession of or any other interest in, even though that possession or interest is unlawful; however, a security interest is not an interest in property, even if title is in the secured party pursuant to the security agreement.